Let’s get something straight off the top.

 Of every player on this list, we’ll label him Least Likely to Sign Elsewhere.

 Several people close to the team can see Bergeron returning for yet another season if this one doesn’t end in a parade.
 Surely, the door for another extension is open.

 Ditto David Krejci.

 It’s the players who will decide.

-GM Don Sweeney said he will not press his top two centremen for quick answer on next season.
+Sweeney will not press his top two centremen for a quick answer on next season.

 Said Bergeron, after the Presidents’ Trophy winners bowed out to Florida in Round 1: “It hurts right now, so I’m going to have to step back and give it some thought with my family.”